Kannur district: Kannur Cuisine

 Kannur cuisine is a blend of traditional Kerala, Persian, Yemenese and Arab food culture.
 This confluence of culinary cultures is best seen in the preparation of most dishes.
 Kallummakkaya (mussels) curry, irachi puttu (irachi meaning meat), parottas (soft flatbread), Pathiri (a type of rice pancake) and ghee rice are some of the other specialties.
 The characteristic use of spices is the hallmark of the cuisine—black pepper, cardamom and clove are used profusely.

-The Malabar version of biryani, popularly known as kuzhi mandi in Malayalam is another popular item, which has an influence from Yemen.
+The Kerala version of biryani, popularly known as kuzhi mandi in Malayalam is another popular item, which has an influence from Yemen.
 Various varieties of biriyanis like Thalassery biriyani, and Kannur biriyani, are prepared here.

 The snacks include unnakkaya (deep-fried, boiled ripe banana paste covering a mixture of cashew, raisins and sugar), pazham nirachathu (ripe banana filled with coconut grating, molasses or sugar), muttamala made of eggs, chatti pathiri, a dessert made of flour, like a baked, layered chapati with rich filling, arikkadukka, and more.

+Geographical Indication (GI) tags

+Payyanur Pavithra Ring

+The Payyanur Pavithra Mothiram, a GI-tagged sacred ring, holds profound spiritual and cultural significance in North Malabar.
+Crafted by a specific family in Payyanur, this ring is traditionally worn during Pithru Bali rituals.
+Originally made from dharba grass, it is now often crafted from gold, while retaining its sacred importance.

+Cannanore Home Furnishings

+Cannanore Home Furnishings is a GI-tagged product line that emphasizes wide range of fabrics and lifestyle products, including curtains, table linens, upholstery fabrics, bed and kitchen linens, bath linens, and decorative accessories like tassels, ropes, and nets, all crafted in Kannur district.
+Kannur fabrics, crafted on fly shuttle looms by generations of skilled artisans, bring a touch of luxury to it.
+The "Mushru" and "Damask" fabrics are particularly notable for their vibrant stripes and lustrous, reversible textures.